baranucdag/BaranUcdag/README.md

 ### Hi there 👋
+I am Baran Üçdağ.
+I am a seconde year computer engineering student at the Gazi Universty.
+I also work for a company as an intern.
+Below you can find some small information about me.
 <!--
 **baranucdag/BaranUcdag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.